User Icon callStrip

 How to Treat Flat Affect

-To talk with a therapist, contact Lifebulb’s support team or browse our list of therapists to find one that matches your needs.
+You can schedule an intake with a licensed Clinician any day.
+Browse our list of therapists to find one that matches your needs.

 Frequently Asked Questions